LalaIAm/cline-novelist/memory-bank/progress.md

      - Novel Settings & Configuration interfaces with metadata, preferences, export, and version history management
      - Onboarding Experience with multi-step registration and tutorial flow
      - User Profile with information management, statistics, preferences, and account settings
+   - Developed reusable component library with core UI components
+   - Created responsive design examples

-The project is now in the final stages of Weeks 3-5 of Phase 1, with UI/UX wireframes nearly complete.
-The next priorities are developing a component library, creating responsive variations, and preparing for authentication system implementation.
+The project is now in the final stages of Weeks 3-5 of Phase 1, with only responsive design variations remaining.
+The next major focus will be on authentication system implementation and database schema design.

 ## Known Issues
 The following technical considerations have been identified and need to be addressed: